Join us at 1 p.m. ET Thursday for a live Q&A on frequently asked coronavirus questions. Learn more.

-En español | You can change from a Medicare Advantage plan back to the original Medicare program during the annual open enrollment period (Oct.
-15 to Dec.
-7) if you want to.
-You can also make this change during a special annual disenrollment period (Jan.
-1 to Feb.
-14).
+En español | You can change from a Medicare Advantage plan back to the original Medicare program during the annual open enrollment period (October 15 to December 7) if you want to.
+You can also make this change during a special annual disenrollment period (January 1 to February 14).

 If the Medicare Advantage plan you’re dropping included drug coverage, you can also use this period to sign up with a stand-alone Part D drug plan.
 But you can’t use it to sign up for drug coverage for the first time.

 You may buy a Medigap policy during the disenrollment period, but you don’t have the right to buy it with federal guarantees and protections, unless this period happens to coincide with a time frame when you do have those rights or unless your state law gives additional protections.